 More than 25 thousand people lost their lives on European roads during 2018 and a total of 1,154 children and young people died in road traffic accidents during 2017.
-Road traffic safety and mobility education is a right and, therefore, the European Transport Safety Council (ETSC), in collaboration with the Flamenco Foundation for the Awareness of Traffic (VSV) and Fundación MAPFRE, have prepared the study 'Fundamental principles for traffic safety and mobility education'.
+Road traffic safety and mobility education is a right and, therefore, the European Transport Safety Council (ETSC), in collaboration with the Flemish Foundation for Traffic Knowledge (VSV) and Fundación MAPFRE, have prepared the study 'Fundamental principles for traffic safety and mobility education'.

 One way or another, we are all road users, whether as drivers, pedestrians, passengers or cyclists.
 To reduce road traffic accidents and achieve Goal Zero, we must start with a good road safety education, instilling and working on the values and awareness we need to ensure we get around safely.

 Countries across Europe are working on offering the best education in road traffic safety and mobility, especially in schools.
 However, it should be borne in mind that this education differs greatly from one place to another and, above all, varies greatly across countries.
 Sometimes, road traffic safety education is practically non-existent.